Ether-L/Ether-L.github.io/20_about.markdown

 permalink: /about/
 ---

-Hello!
-I'm Ether Lin, a secondary school student from Wenzhou.
+Hi I'm Ether Lin form Wenzhou, China.
+I have an offer to read Mathematics and Philosophy in Balliol College, Oxford.

-This website is intended to be a blog and a personal website.
+I developed this website for personal blog.

-Here's my [CV]({{site.url}}/download/CV.pdf) as at April 2021.
+My CV can be accessed [here]({{site.url}}/download/CV.pdf).

-You can contact me by sending an email to <etherlin1@gmail.com>
+Please send an email to <etherlin1@gmail.com> if you need to contact me.